Elliotclyde/Edoras/readme.md

     return "woof;
 };

-Or use "view" to return an HTML file from the Views Folder on a get request:
+Or call the "view" method to return an HTML file from the Views Folder on a get request:

 $router->view("/dog","dog");

 This will work with a PHP file too (you don't need to note the filetype in the parameter).
-And you can pass variables with an associative array as the third parameter:
+And you can pass variables with an associative array as the third parameter on the view method:

 $router->view("/dog","dog",["chihuahua"=>"small" , "greatdane"=>"big"]);